NoraSoft-Package/Monster-Starter--Express-React/README.md

-# Monster Starter Express React v5
+# Monster Starter Express React v6

 > Create full stack apps with [React Starter](https://github.com/Monster-Library/Monster_Starter__React) and Express.
 Run,Install,Update your client and server with a single command.

+> client folder refers to ReactJS and client-native refers to react-native if you will use ReactJS remove client-native folder and if you will use React Native remove client folder and rename client-native to client

 ## Quick Start